First Responders: Being a Hero Carries a Heavy Cost – There is Support Available Just for Them

 These types of events leave a psychological mark on first responders.

-“When we have these national disaster or have a guy take a truck and run people over…those are added stressors we aren’t prepared for,” Jeff Dill, a former firefighter and licensed counselor, told Health Leaders.
+“When we have national disasters or have a guy take a truck and run people over…those are added stressors,” Jeff Dill, a former firefighter and licensed counselor, told Health Leaders.

 - Repeated exposure to dangerous or high-stress situations affects everyone’s mental health, no matter how prepared or trained for it a person is.

-Some experts prefer to think of this type of trauma as a brain injury, which removes some of the mental health related stigma.
+Some experts prefer to think of this type of trauma as a brain injury, which removes some of the mental health-related stigmas.
 Still, left untreated, full-blown PTSD can develop, bringing on some of the following symptoms:

 - Anxiety and depression